tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

-- If an Issuer changes the rate-limit values for a single Origin, that change occurring at the same time across multiple Clients could allow Attesters to recognize an Origin in common between Clients.
-To mitigate this, Issuers either can change the limits for multiple Origins simultaneously, or have an Origin switch to a separate Issuer name.
+- If an Issuer changes the rate-limit values for a single Origin, that change occurring at the same time across multiple Clients could allow Attesters to recognize an Origin in common across Clients.
+To mitigate this, Issuers either can change the limits for multiple Origins simultaneously, or have an Origin switch to a separate Issuer.

 Some deployments MAY choose to relax these requirements, such as in cases where the origins being accessed are ubiquitous or do not correspond to user-specific behavior.